Nazareno (Spanish confraternity): Nomenclature

-The name "Nazarene" derives the town of Galilee, where Jesus spent most of his life, according to the Bible.
+The name "Nazarene" derives from the town of Galilee, where Jesus spent most of his life, according to the Bible.
 Although Jesus was born in Bethlehem, Judea, and spent a brief period of childhood in Egypt, he soon settled with his father Joseph and his mother Mary in the small town of Nazareth.

 It is important in Spanish to differentiate the nazarene (with lowercase letters) from the Nazarene (with an initial capital).
 The first relates to members of Cofradías and the second is reserved for the contemporary companions of Jesus of Nazareth, especially those that helped him bear his cross during his final humiliation.

 Clothing insignia

 Since the 16th century there were processions of brothers who carried insignia similar to the current fraternity banners, scrolls and Christian religious symbols They dress in a Thawb secured at the waist by rope belt or a simple girdle, on their heads a pointed Capirote cap made of a leather cone covered in cotton or linen that extends to obscure the face and neck to ensure anonymity.
 Similar garb was adapted by the Ku Klux Klan in the early 20th century.